geolivero/backbonereactnative/README.md

 Backbone react native
 ========

-Use it like you normaly would use Backbone but without the Views and jQuery.
+Use it like you normaly would use Backbone but without the Views and jQuery or other stuff you realy don't need.

 ## Documentation